damian-majewski/modern-it-services/README.md

 ## Contributing
 We welcome contributions to this repository from the community.
 If you have a playbook or script that you would like to contribute, please create a new pull request with your changes.

-## IT Company Behind Granatak Ecosystem
+## IT Company

-Solveler (https://solveler.com) is the driving force behind the Granatak ecosystem.
+Solveler (https://solveler.com) is the driving force behind these solutions.
 We are a modern IT company specializing in integrating the latest technologies, managing cloud infrastructure, and providing comprehensive training programs for IT teams.

 Feel free to contact us: office@solveler.com